webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 }
 ```

-> **Note:** Optionally you can upload your custom fonts as part of your theme and just reference them directly inside your CSS.
+> **Note:** Optionally, you can upload your custom fonts as part of your theme and just reference them directly inside your CSS.

 ### Colors

-In the page builder, an any place where you can select a color, by default a set list of colors appears.
-That set list is defined by the `color` section.
+By default, the list of colors defined in the theme appears in the page builder, and any other place there is a color picker.
+Colors are defined in the `color` section.
 As a general practice, don't define HEX or RGB colors directly, but reference them as a CSS variable, like the following example:

 ```json
 {